daveblackuk/VSR/README.md

 ## Description

-VATSIM Radio (VSR) is a toolbar app for Microsoft Flight Simulator 2020 that allows you to check what ATC controllers are online when flying on the VATSIM Network.
+VATSIM Radio (VSR) is a toolbar app for Microsoft Flight Simulator 2020 that allows you to check which ATC controllers are online when flying on the VATSIM Network.
 You can easily change to a frequency with a single click, or place a frequency on standby ready to change when requested to by ATC.
+The app also receives messages from the VATSIM network.

 This app is not associated or endorsed by the VATSIM Network